karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 02 - Refresh my memory/README.md

 💡 _The **char** and **bool** data types are actually numeric data types, meaning they store numeric values.
 For the **char** type this numeric value represents the ASCII code of the stored character.
 When storing **bool** data, although we conventionally would store **true** or **false**, you could store any 8-bit number in the variable.
 Any non-zero number stored would be interpreted as **true** and storing a **0** would mean **false**._

+💡 _Because fundmental data types come built into the compiler, different compilers may represent them differently in memory.
+The type modifier may also be used without the data type to declare a variable.
+For instance, using **long** would be the same as **long int**.
+When using **signed** and **unsigned** modifiers, beware of integer wrap around_.

 _**More coming soon!
 Didn't have time to finish this off.**_